Jarrett Barrios

-Jarrett Tomás Barrios (born October 16, 1968) is the chief executive officer of the American Red Cross Los Angeles Region, a former politician and activist.
-Prior to this, he served as the CEO of the American Red Cross of Massachusetts.
-Barrios served as a member of both the Massachusetts House of Representatives and the Massachusetts Senate and became the first Latino and first openly gay man elected to the Massachusetts Senate.
-He subsequently served as president of the Blue Cross and Blue Shield of Massachusetts Foundation and, later, of the Gay & Lesbian Alliance Against Defamation (GLAAD).
+Jarrett Tomás Barrios is an American politician and activist.
+He was the chief executive officer (CEO) of the American Red Cross Los Angeles Region.
+Prior to this, he was the CEO of the American Red Cross of Massachusetts.
+Barrios was a member of both the Massachusetts House of Representatives and the Massachusetts Senate and became the first Latino and first openly gay man elected to the Massachusetts Senate.
+He subsequently was president of the Blue Cross and Blue Shield of Massachusetts Foundation and, later, of the Gay & Lesbian Alliance Against Defamation (GLAAD).

 Early life and education

 The son of a Cuban-American carpenter and a Cuban-American social worker in Tampa, Florida, Barrios moved to Cambridge, Massachusetts at the age of 17 to study at Harvard College after graduating from Jefferson High School in Tampa.
-After graduating in 1990 with high honors and working for the Boston City Council, he earned his law degree with honors from Georgetown University.
+After graduating in 1990 with high honors and working for the Boston City Council, he earned his Juris Doctor degree with honors from Georgetown University.
 Eisenhower Fellowships selected Jarrett Barrios as a USA Eisenhower Fellow in 2009.

 Career

 Red Cross

-Barrios has served as the Chief Executive Officer of various regions of the Red Cross in the USA since 2011.
+Barrios was the CEO of various regions of the Red Cross in the US from 2011 to 2020.
 Barrios took over as CEO of the Red Cross of Los Angeles on March 3, 2014.
-He has served as the Chief Executive Officer of the American Red Cross of Massachusetts since 2011.
+He has been the CEO of the American Red Cross of Massachusetts since 2011.
 Barrios was credited with expanding and revitalizing the organization's mandate and leading it through two of Massachusetts' most serious disasters since the 1978 blizzard, namely the Boston Marathon bombings and blizzard Nemo in 2013.
 Since Barrios took the helm, the Red Cross of Massachusetts has expanded its volunteer base by 400 percent and doubled the number of Red Cross youth clubs in Massachusetts high schools.